sap-tutorials/Tutorials/tutorials/abap-environment-transport/abap-environment-transport.md

 [ACCORDION-END]

-[ACCORDION-BEGIN [Step 2: ](Implement save validation)]
+[ACCORDION-BEGIN [Step 2: ](Implement save validation)] After you have created the global transport class for your business object you can integrate it into your UI.
+First, the creation of a validation is needed.
+This validation will check whether all prerequisites are fulfilled, and if the changes can be recorded on the transport request.

   1. Open the behavior definition **`ZCAL_I_HOLIDAY_XXX`** and add following to the **root node**: